jspruance/solana-liquidity-pool-tutorial/README.md

 - ✅ **Phantom Wallet** (set to *Mainnet-Beta*)
 - ✅ **SOL** in your wallet (~0.05 SOL or about $7 for all fees)
 - ✅ Your **mint address** for the token you created earlier
-- ✅ Optional: your token logo and metadata hosted on Pinata / Storacha
+- ✅ Optional: your token logo and metadata hosted on Storacha

 ---